qdrant/quaterion/docs/source/tutorials/cache_tutorial.rst

     def configure_caches(self) -> Optional[CacheConfig]:
         return CacheConfig(...)

-If configuration is provided, Quaterion will perform a single pass through all datasets to populate the cache.
+If the configuration is provided, Quaterion will perform a single pass through all datasets to populate the cache.
 After that, the trainer will use only cached embeddings.
 If you also provide the persistence parameters, the next run of the training will not require filling the cache.